AdobeDocs/media-analytics.en/help/reporting/dimensions/media-path.md

 ## Dimension items

 Each item is a content ID reported during a visit.
-Use the Next Page Flow and Previous Page Flow reports under Content > Media path in Adobe Analytics to view content-to-content navigation paths.
+You can use Flow panels to view content-to-content navigation paths.